JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Automatic labels support

 TeamCity can assign custom labels to your project sources.
 In case with Perforce, the [VCS labeling](vcs-labeling.md) build feature was previously creating [static labels](https://www.perforce.com/manuals/p4guide/Content/P4Guide/labels.archive.html), which are archives of local workspaces.
 However, it seems that [automatic Perforce labels](https://www.perforce.com/manuals/p4guide/Content/P4Guide/labels.alias.html) are way better in terms of performance, as they work as mere aliases for changelists.
 And since version 2021.2, TeamCity publishes automatic labels by default.
+If you prefer using static labels, please read our [upgrade notes](upgrade-notes.md#Perforce+automatic+labels+become+default) with an instruction on how to revert this change on your server.

 [Learn more](vcs-labeling.md#Labeling+in+Perforce).